 If you have a high metabolism, you have to eat more calories than most people just to maintain your weight.
 If you are active on your active job or practice sports frequently, putting on pounds can become a great challenge.
-To gain weight even with your extraordinary calorie burn, make eating high-calorie foods a daily habit and engage in strength training regularly, if you don't already.
+To gain weight fast, even with your extraordinary calorie burn, make eating high-calorie foods a daily habit and engage in strength training regularly, if you don't already.

 Working With a High Metabolism